dyne/starters/saasroom/README.md

 - [ ] Code formatting with Prettier
 - [ ] Linting with ESLint
 - [ ] Static Types with TypeScript
-- [ ] Runtime schema validation with zod
 - [ ] Error monitoring with Sentry
 - [ ] Data migrations and seeds